TaygaHoshi/tt-project/Lists/List of Monsters.md

 + (Passive) Vampiric Affinity
 	+ Receives double damage from burning.
 	+ Receives burning while in direct sunlight.
 	+ When this vampire falls below 10 health, Owl Form is automatically triggered.
+This can happen only once a day.
 + (Triggered ability) Owl Form
 	+ Full-turn action.
 	+ Transform into an owl for 1 round.